RobotsMali-AI/bambara-asr/README.md

 3. **Explore sub‑folders**:

    Each subfolder in this repo holds code and config for different experiments that we have done.
 Each one also possesses a dedicated README for further details and instructions.
+Looking for details on [Listen, Attend, Understand?](./lau/)

 ---

 ## Contributions

-Everything about RLNF is still experimental and contributions are welcome!
+RLNF is still experimental and contributions are welcome!
 Please open an issue or submit a pull request for any bug fix or feature request.
 For questions or support, file an issue in this repo.

 ---